Methodology | Pew Research Center

 Overview

-Data in this report comes from Wave 166 of the American Trends Panel (ATP), Pew Research Center’s nationally representative panel of randomly selected U.S. adults.
-The survey was conducted March 24-30, 2025.
-A total of 3,605 panelists responded out of 4,045 who were sampled, for a survey-level response rate of 89%.
+Data in this report comes from Wave 189 of the American Trends Panel (ATP), Pew Research Center’s nationally representative panel of randomly selected U.S. adults.
+The survey was conducted from March 16 to March 22, 2026.
+A total of 3,524 panelists responded out of 4,053 who were sampled, for a survey-level response rate of 87%.

-The survey includes oversamples of Jewish, Muslim and non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
-These oversampled groups are weighted back to reflect their correct proportions in the population.
+The survey includes an oversample of non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of this smaller demographic subgroup.
+Oversampled groups are weighted back to reflect their correct proportions in the population.

-SSRS conducted the survey for Pew Research Center via online (n=3,460) and live telephone (n=145) interviewing.
+SSRS conducted the survey for Pew Research Center via online (n=3,383) and live telephone (n=141) interviewing.
 Interviews were conducted in both English and Spanish.

 To learn more about the ATP, read “About the American Trends Panel.”